 Owner-Occupied Rental Unit

-A rental unit in which the owner resides on a regular, permanent basis.
+A multi-unit rental unit in which the owner resides in a unit on a regular, permanent basis.

 Person(s)

 Any individual, partnership, company, association, society, trust, corporation or other group or entity, whether an owner or lessee of residences or commercial or institutional establishments.